Skip to main content

 Why does follower count affect engagement rate?

 Larger accounts have lower engagement rates because of how the Instagram algorithm distributes content.
-A nano creator with 5,000 highly interested followers will see a larger percentage of them interact with each post compared to a mega creator whose content reaches only a fraction of their million-plus audience.
-This is natural and expected — brands understand this, which is why many prefer working with micro and mid-tier creators who deliver higher engagement per dollar spent.
+A nano creator with 5,000 highly interested followers will see a larger percentage of them interact with each post, while a mega creator whose content reaches only a fraction of their million-plus audience will see a smaller percentage.
+This is natural and expected.
+Brands know this, which is why many prefer working with micro and mid-tier creators who deliver higher engagement per dollar spent.

 Why is my Instagram engagement rate dropping?